NickCanino/can-ini-dataset/README.md

 The CANini dataset includes data gathered from a real vehicle (by the CAN-MIRGU's authors), and a Python script that can augment the variety of benign and attack scenarios (through parameterized generation) in the context of CAN communication networks.
 Our aim is to provide a dataset to develop Intrusion Detection Systems (IDS) that are able to recognise attacks even if some attack characteristics chenge from the ones used in the training phase of the IDS.

 ### Attacks on CAN Networks
 Over the years, a variety of cyberattacks over CAN networks have been discovered and demonstrated.
+Commonly, a benign ECU (Electronic Control Unit) is a legitimate network node, and an attacker ECU is an illegitimate network node inserted into the network.
 As a reference, **Figure 1** schematically depicts the nature of the known attack types on CAN networks.

 ![attacks on CAN](images/all_attacks_white.png)
 *Figure 1: Examples of known attacks on CAN network, highlighting the order and periodicity of considered frames.
 ECUs A and B are legitimate, while K is the attacker.*